 Astronomers have cataloged nearly 4,000 exoplanetsExoplanetsAny planet (rocky or gas giant) orbiting a star other than the Sun.
 More than 3700 exoplanets have been detected to date. in orbit around distant stars.
 Though the discovery of these newfound worlds has taught us much, there is still a great deal we do not know about the birth of planets and the precise cosmic recipes that spawn the wide array of planetary bodies we have already uncovered, including so-called hot Jupiters, massive rocky worlds, icy dwarf planets, and – hopefully someday soon – distant analogs of Earth.

-To help answer these and other intriguing questions, a team of astronomers has conducted ALMA‘s first large-scale, high-resolution survey of protoplanetary disksProtoplanetary diskStars and planets form from the dust and gas in a solar nebula that collapses under gravity and flattens into a so-called protoplanetary disk.
-Such disks can be far larger than the size of our solar system.
+To help answer these and other intriguing questions, a team of astronomers has conducted ALMA‘s first large-scale, high-resolution survey of protoplanetary disks, the belts of dust and gas around young stars.

 Known as the Disk Substructures at High Angular Resolution Project (DSHARP), this “Large Program” of the Atacama Large Millimeter/submillimeter Array (ALMA)Atacama Large Millimeter/submillimeter Array (ALMA)Funded by the U.S. National Science Foundation and its international partners (NRAO/ESO/NAOJ), ALMA is among the most complex and powerful astronomical observatories on Earth or in space.
 The telescope is an array of 66 high-precision dish antennas in northern Chile.
 See more here has yielded stunning, high-resolution images of 20 nearby protoplanetary disks and given astronomers new insights into the variety of features they contain and the speed with which planets can emerge.